epheo/shaddock-openstack/README.rst

               GIT_URL: https://github.com/openstack/nova.git
               GIT_BRANCH: '{{ git_branch }}'

+The ./script/create_symlinks.sh will automatically "ln -s" the latest venv builds in the /opt/openstack/services directory.

 **The deployer** will manage the lifecycle of all the OpenStack services of your platform.